objectuser/pneumatic.github.io/_drafts/2016-06-06-development-environment-with-docker.md

 Just substitute your application environment, database, etc. and I think it's a template for a common web app configuration.

 In order to have an environment that closely mirrors production, I want the versions of MySQL and Redis to mirror production.
-It's a pain to update these things whenever the production versions change and using a shared environment has always been problematic in my experience.
+If these components are installed on the development computer, it's a pain to update them whenever the production versions changes.
+Also, using a shared environment has always been problematic in my experience.

 I also like to be able to vary how I run my business logic, because sometimes I want to run Spring Boot within my IDE for debugging purposes, and sometimes I want to run everything in a production configuration and hit that with my web browser or automated testing tool.

-This is where Docker Compose comes in.
+This is where [Docker Compose](https://docs.docker.com/compose/) comes in.
 Docker Compose allows me to create different compositions of Docker containers based on how I want to run my application.
 I use two primary compositions during development:

 1. Application, Redis and MySQL in Docker
 1. Application in IDE and Redis and MySQL in Docker

 ## Docker Machine

-I use Docker Machine to run Docker on my computer (Mac).
+I use [Docker Machine](https://docs.docker.com/machine/) to run Docker on my computer (Mac).

 I then also setup my `/etc/hosts` file to give that machine easy to remember names: